batect/batect/ROADMAP.md

 * warn if a dependency is specified twice (either for a task or for a container)

 ### Features
-* run operations (image builds, container creation, container start) in parallel where possible
-  * better output to show what's going on
 * just use an existing image, pulling if necessary (ie. don't require a local Dockerfile)
 * allow the user to keep containers after failure so they can examine logs
 * overridable health check parameters for containers (so that you can have the health check poll very frequently when waiting for something to